zeixcom/ui-element/docs-src/pages/blog/rethinking-reactivity.md

 ## What Is Reactivity, and Why Should You Care?

 At its core, reactivity is a programming model where the system keeps your user interface up to date automatically.
-You declare what should happen when state changes, and the system ensures that it does—consistently and efficiently.
+You declare what should happen when state changes, and the system ensures that it does – consistently and efficiently.

 Compared to imperative code, reactivity offers a few key benefits: